manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ```
 <!-- end -->

-There is a new option, [SELECT … OPTION max_predicted_time](../Searching/Options.md#max_predicted_time), that lets you limit the query time *and* get stable, repeatable results.
+There is an option, [SELECT … OPTION max_predicted_time](../Searching/Options.md#max_predicted_time), that lets you limit the query time *and* get stable, repeatable results.
 Instead of regularly checking the actual current time while evaluating the query, which is indeterministic, it predicts the current running time using a simple linear model instead:

 ```ini
 predicted_time =